-When you get a decision in writing from us about Housing Benefit and/or Council Tax Benefit, you can ask us to look at it again.
+When you get a decision in writing from us about Housing Benefit, you can ask us to look at it again.
 If we do not change our decision you may be able to appeal to The Tribunal Service.
 The letter telling you about the decision will tell you if you can appeal.
 If you receive a decision in writing it is usually because you have

-- claimed Housing Benefit and/or Council Tax Benefit - had a change of circumstances which affects your benefit - been told you have to pay back benefit
+- claimed Housing Benefit

+- had a change of circumstances which affects your benefit

+- been told you have to pay back benefit

 There are special rules if you are not claiming the benefit yourself.
-For example, if you are a landlord and a decision is made about whether Housing Benefit and/or Council Tax Benefit is to be paid directly to you, or if you are a landlord and a decision is made to recover an overpayment of Housing Benefit and/or Council Tax Benefit from you.
+For example, if you are a landlord and a decision is made about whether Housing Benefit is to be paid directly to you, or if you are a landlord and a decision is made to recover an overpayment of Housing Benefit from you.